GiGurra/apio/README.md

 ### API definition

-First we specify a resource, with one or more endpoints in a package:
+An API consists of one or more resources, each with one or more endpoints:

 ```go
 package user_setting